RI-imaging/DryMass/docs/command_line_interface.rst

 such as liquid droplets, beads, or suspended cells.
 The basic principle is thoroughly described in reference :cite:`Schuermann_2016`.
-In short, this approach assumes that the objects found with dm_extract_roi are homogenous and spherical which allows to extract parameters such as radius and refractive index from a single phase image (as opposed to tomographic approaches that require an acquisition of multiple phase images from different directions).
-The parameters for the sphere analysis, such as analysis method and scattering model are defined in the :ref:`sphere <config_sphere>` section of the :doc:`drymass configuration file <configuration_file>`.
+In short, this approach assumes that the objects found with dm_extract_roi are homogeneous and spherical which allows to extract parameters such as radius and refractive index from a single phase image (as opposed to tomographic approaches that require an acquisition of multiple phase images from different directions).
+The parameters for the sphere analysis, such as analysis method and scattering model, are defined in the :ref:`sphere <config_sphere>` section of the :doc:`drymass configuration file <configuration_file>`.
 For an overview of the available models, please refer to the